craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

     <figcaption>I have a KS on my favorite bike.</figcaption>
 </figure>

 A dropper post puts a small lever on your handlebar that can be used to raise and lower your saddle.
 My first dropper post was a revelation.
-It allows you to drop your saddle out of the way when you are riding more technical terrain and can help prevent accidents where you might be bucked over over the handlebars.
+It [allows you to drop your saddle](https://www.youtube.com/watch?v=Okw_lXhGrmM) out of the way when you are riding more technical terrain and can help prevent accidents where you might be bucked over the handlebars.
 It also puts the saddle into a great position on technical terrain where you can push the bike around with your knees a little more.

 Adding a dropper post to a bike is a fantastic upgrade, and I think all modern trail bikes should have one.
 You'll need one that matches the seat tube size of your bike, so if you order one be careful to get the correct one.
 Check out [this review from Seth's Bike Hacks](https://www.youtube.com/watch?v=IpJeEpc1C8g&vl=en).